carlos-lopez-garces/cpbrt/README.md

   </tr>
   <tr>
     <td> <b>Textures:</b> Floating-point and spectrum constant-value textures.
 Procedural checkerboard texture, antialiased with a box filter.
 Mipmapping. </td>
-    <td> <b>Materials:</b> Matte with either a perfect diffuse Lambertian BRDF or an Oren-Nayar BRDF for various degrees of roughness; plastic with diffuse and glossy specular BRDFs; mirror with a perfectly-specular BRDF; gold; and glass with perfectly-specular BRDF and BTDF. </td>
+    <td> <b>Materials:</b> Matte with either a perfect diffuse Lambertian BRDF or an Oren-Nayar BRDF for various degrees of roughness; plastic with diffuse and glossy specular BRDFs; mirror with a perfectly-specular BRDF; gold; glass with perfectly-specular BRDF and BTDF; diffuse substrate and glossy coat with an Ashikhmin-Shirley BRDF. </td>
   </tr>
   <tr>
     <td> <b>Shapes:</b> Triangle meshes, single triangles, and spherical implicit surfaces. </td>